ArturCzopek/e-arbiter-config/README.md

 Instruction:
 -Download this repository.
--From file `env.txt` copy enviroments and add to your environment.
-(If you have problem on Windows, write message to Artur) -Change E_ARB_DEV_CFG_PATH env variable value.
-It has to point to your local version of this repo.
+-From file `env.env` copy enviroments and add to your environment.
+(If you have problem on Windows, write message to Artur) -Change `E_ARB_ROOT_FOLDER` env variable value.
+It should point to your main folder with three projects: e-arbiter, e-arbiter-utils, e-arbiter-config.

 If you change something, COMMIT IT, BUT WITHOUT PUSH!
 Otherwise, yours changes won't be visible for Spring.

 If you change something there and you want to add this to master version, create another branch, new pull request, and attach it to proper Trello's ticket.
 Sometimes changes will be needed!

 #### Possibly problems
 Sometimes IJ cannot see your env variables.
 Remember about adding it to your env and to IJ!!
-Otherwise, IJ can throw some errors and you will be forced to use console (it isn't wrong but debugging is harder...)
+Otherwise, IJ can throw some errors and you will be forced to use console (it isn't wrong but debugging is harder...).
+Suggested plugin: `envFile`

 ## ELK stack - configuration